 Melody will look at them in confusion, with her most inquisitive face on.
 “What’s going on?”

 Beth will look upon Melody with sad eyes; to leave her shall be a hardship, but a necessary one.
 She can’t be allowed to intrude upon the one thing that was still sacred to Beth, the one thing that she still shares with her sister above everything else, despite all the chasms that have formed between them.

 “I’m sorry, Mels.
-Laurel and I have to go, but we’ll be back soon, I promise.
+Me and Laurs have to go, but we’ll be back soon, I promise.
 Just stay here, and everything will be fine.
-Don’t leave this house, Mum’ll look after you.”
+Don’t leave this house, Play Monopoly or something.
+Mum’ll look after you.”

 And just like that, the two will depart out the door, Laurel wondering why Melody needed to be there anyway, and Beth, carrying the flowers, feeling guilty.

 But Melody will not remain in the house.

 After such a long time with no news of Sarah Jane, she will take the only option that she still considers available: she will go to the library.
 She will take one look at the Monopoly box by her feet, and leave the house without Chrystal Petite noticing.

 The streets will be darkening already; it is winter, and the efforts of the sun will be aided in no part by the glimmers of a shadow upon the horizon.
 Nevertheless, Melody will bravely flee from pavement to pavement, desperately attempting to reach the library before anything more could happen to Sarah Jane.
 In actuality, she has already been waiting for an opportunity to go and find out what’s going on in the library, ever since leaving in the first place, but she has up until now failed to pluck up the courage to do anything.
 So, it will be with great haste that she runs, until she reaches the building, with the door torn right open.